 Just after dark on the night of February 11, 1867, a train pulled into New Haven station carrying a load of these New York toughs.
 They went to one of the city’s darkest and dirtiest streets and joined up with boxer Billy Warburton.

-From there they snuck off into the dark, heading toward nearby Milford.
+From there they sneaked off into the dark, heading toward nearby Milford.
 In this small town, Warburton and Horatio Bolster, a local Waterbury, Conn. fighter were to square off.
 The New York Tribune sent a reporter along to shadow the illicit action as the crowd set up a makeshift ring on a level field along the banks of the Housatonic River.

 “The Yale students, the gamblers, thieves, pickpockets, fighters and others all crowd up to the ropes, and men in very loud attire from Houston Street, and the contiguous faro banks begin to offer bets in a very noisy manner,” he reported.
 All night long the carousing continued.